web-platform-tests/rfcs/rfcs/docker_github_registry.md

     * The [core](https://github.com/orgs/web-platform-tests/teams/wpt-core-team) team
     * the github workflows ([docs](https://docs.github.com/en/packages/learn-github-packages/about-permissions-for-github-packages#maintaining-access-to-packages-in-github-actions-workflows))

-* Dockerfile changes
+* `Dockerfile` and `.taskcluster.yml` changes
-  * Use CODEOWNERS to require reviews from the admins and core teams.
+  * Use CODEOWNERS to require reviews for changes in these files from the admins and core teams.

 ### Download time